Everything you need to know for that perfect weekend in Porto, Portugal

 It’s on a Rabelo boat cruise that you’ll quick come to understand why one of Porto’s many nicknames is “the city of bridges” – there are no fewer than six bridges here making that the most of any city in Europe.

 The most famous of these is the Dom Luis I bridge, which when it opened in 1886 was the longest arched bridge in the world.
+This is one of the most famous landmarks of Portugal and is such a stunning place to visit.
 Today it acts as one of the main focal points in the city.

 Another of Porto’s bridges worth talking about is the Maria Pia Bridge which was designed by Gustave Eiffel in 1877.